butyi/sci2can/README.md

 This is free.
 You can do anything you want with it.
-While I am using Linux, I got so many support from free projects, I am happy if I can give something for the community.
+While I am using Linux, I got so many support from free projects, I am happy if I can give something back to the community.

 ## Notes